 Figure 2 experimental results of encrypted and decrypted via the ECC method

-All the performance analysis curves are the plot in MATLAB software, and mapping table is also generated in the command window of MATLAB.
+All the performance analysis curves are the plot in MATLAB software, and the mapping table is also generated in the command window of MATLAB.

 - The ECC method is completely sensitive to the secret key so that the encrypted image cannot be decrypted while making some changes in the secret key.

 - The entropy value is higher (8) which provides the optimal length of the code assign to the pixel of an image.

 - The range of the correlation coefficient must be lie between 0 to 1.
 The adjacent pixels correlation coefficient is maximum for better security.

 - The input image contains some information that can be extracted for the encryption process.
 So histogram analysis provided the spectrum analysis of information of input and encrypted image.

 - The secret key size is smaller.

 - High-speed encryption.